ananthudev/woofandmeow/README.md

 This is a Django-based web application that provides a simple login system and displays different cat and dog information.
 It utilizes cat and dog APIs.

 ## Features 🎉
+- Switch to HTML and CSS branch for HTML and CSS alone

 ### Login System 🔒
 - Custom login form with username and password fields